 With Spring break right around the corner, some people will need to place their pets in the kennel before they hit the road.
 Before doing so, Dr. Speiser has some important steps that you should consider before boarding your pet.

-Make sure your pet is up to date on their vaccines that are required by the boarding facility that you intend to use.
+- Get your pet is up-to-date on their vaccines that are required by the boarding facility that you intend to use.
 Be sure to take care of this a couple of weeks before (not days before) you board them to ensure that they’re adequately protected.

-Make sure that the boarding kennel knows who your veterinarian is in case there is an emergency that they need to take your pet to your veterinarian.
+- Be sure the boarding kennel knows who your veterinarian is in case there is an emergency that they need to take your pet to your veterinarian.
 It’s always best to take your pet to the veterinarian that is familiar with them.

 Boarding your pet can be stressful, but by following these tips, you can relieve some of that stress and ensure that your pet is as happy and safe as they can be until you return.